 In the cool air, I wrapped myself in a thick cotton robe and sank into a chaise lounge.
 Transfixed by the magnificent panorama spread before me, I spent a serene hour thinking of absolutely nothing.
 Andorra may be one of the smallest countries in the world, but the magnificent mountain scenery, invigorating fresh air, and the impressive Caldea Spa prove that good things do indeed come in little packages.

-Unfortunately, the website for Caldea Spa (here) is only available in Spanish, Catalan, and French (the official language of the Principality of Andorra is Catalan).
-I was able to read it in Spanish, but I found the site confusing and lacking in clear, concise information, thus the following information may be helpful.
+The website for Caldea Spa is available in Spanish, Catalan, and French (the official language of the Principality of Andorra is Catalan).
 All visits last for three hours, with the exception of evening admissions, which are two hours long).
 Time spent in the changing room is included in the duration of the visit.

 General adult admission is €34.50 in advance or €37 at the door ($38.60/$41.40 USD).
 General child admission (5 to 15 years) is €25 in advance and €25 at the door ($28-$29 USD).
 General evening admission is €28 in advance and €29 at the door ($31.33/$32.45 USD).
 A three-day pass is €69 in advance and €72 at the door ($77.20/$80.55 USD).
 A five-day pass is €103.50 in advance or €108.50 at the door ($115.85/$121.50 USD).
 These prices provide access to the facilities only; additional spa services such as massages incur additional costs.

 Disclaimer: I was a guest of Caldea Spa, however the receipt and acceptance of complimentary items or services will never influence the content, topics, or posts in this blog.
 I write the truth, the whole truth, and nothing but the truth.